serokell/blog-posts/Alex and Happy/article.md

 A few words about each new data type introduced:

 * A `Name` represents an identifier, such as a variable or type name.
 You could also define a `TypeName` in addition to `Name`, but for simplicity, we will stay only with `Name`.
-* A `Type` contains the type annotation of a declaration, the right side of a type declaration (exercise proposed to the reader).
+* A `Type` contains the type annotation of a declaration.
 MiniML will support functions, type names, the unit type, and lists.
 We will start with type names and add the remaining types later.
 * An `Argument` stores information regarding a function parameter, such as its name and its type.
 * A `Dec` represents a declaration consisting of a name, a possibly empty list of function arguments, an optional type annotation, and its body.
 * An `Exp` describes each possible expression.
 Likewise, we start with simple ones: integers, variables, and strings and will add new ones later.